MicrosoftDX/Vorlonjs/README.md

 With the server is running, open http://localhost:1337 in your browser to see the Vorlon.JS dashboard.
 ```

+**You may notice errors from Pyton, node-gyp and socket.io.
+This is a known issue already reported to socket.io team.
+This is not a blocking issue though assocket.io still works well even with this error :)**

 ### Custom port

 [Linux]